arcmantle/weave/packages/core/library/src/observe/observe.modularization-plan.md

   - Moved pause/resume/flush queue management and notification delivery into `schedule-queue.ts`.
   - `observe.listen` now uses `buildEffectiveListener` (once/debounce/throttle/microtask); `observe.pause/resume/flush` delegate to the new module; notifications use `notifyListeners`.
   - Verified no behavior changes: all observe tests passed; public API unchanged.

+- 2025-09-28 — Step 4: Extracted `history.ts` and wired `observe.ts` to consume it.
+  - Moved history cache, group counters, lastUngrouped window, options store, and group-trim helper into `history.ts`.
+  - Updated write paths (set/delete and Map/Set adapters), batch/transaction, undo/redo groups, and configure() to use the new helpers.
+  - Fixed minor lint in `history.ts` (explicit return type) and ensured no behavior changes: all observe tests passed.